korsunav/mikrotik-wireguard-vless/README.md

 #### 1.1.
 Deploy the VM on Linux

 For this guide, Oracle Linux 9 will be used.
+Please turn off SELinux and Firewalld during setup, it will probably save your time.

 #### 1.2.
 Install Docker